The St-Laurent government’s leadership modernized the idea of Canada in its support of new programs and international relations, writes Patrice Dutil.

 - Build Infrastructure.
 St-Laurent oversaw a massive spending increase, taking on large infrastructure projects such as the St. Lawrence Seaway, the Trans-Canada Highway, the Canso Causeway in Nova Scotia and, not least, the transcontinental gas pipeline from Alberta to central Canada.

 - Help the Poor.
 The St-Laurent government introduced a variety of poverty reduction programs for the elderly, the disabled and the long-term unemployed.
 He helped the Inuit battle tuberculosis in the North.
-The St-Laurent government introduced universal pensions for people over 70 years of age (and 65 for people in demonstrable need), hospitalization insurance, and equalization payments.
+The St-Laurent government introduced universal pensions for people over 70 years of age, and over 65 for people in demonstrable need.
 To help people save for retirement, he spearheaded the creation of the RRSP.
+He also introduced hospitalization insurance and equalization payments.

 - Help Canada Define Itself.
 St-Laurent’s government oversaw a massive inflow of immigrants.
 He believed that culture mattered. and was willing to invest considerable political capital to crusade for a variety of new national symbols.
 He Canadianized the Governor General and created the Canada Council, to give but two quick examples.